 So, how do you stack up?
 Are you on the high end?
 The low end?
 Do you think these numbers are realistic?

 Breaking it Down: Where Do You Fit In?

 There are many reasons you might think this chart seems totally reasonable, or, conversely, totally unreasonable.
 And that’s understandable.
 Life presents us all with different challenges.
 We have unexpected medical expenses, decide to go back to school, or have kids and want to pay their college tuitions.
 These are all perfectly valid excuses as to why you might be falling behind where this chart says you should, or could, be.

 Based on this chart, you would think that most Americans should be retiring as multi-millionaires at age 65.
 This probably seems way off-base, and in reality, it is — most people retire with very little in the way of savings and investments.
 The point is that this chart shows what is possible if you are disciplined and strategic about your 401k savings.

 If you are on the younger end of the ages shown on the chart, you may be daunted at the prospect of contributing $8,000 per year to your 401k, not to mention $19,500.
-Depending on where you live, what your first-year salary is, or whether you are paying off student loans can make it difficult for this contribution to seem realistic.
+Where you live, what your first-year salary is, or what loans you may be paying can make it difficult for this contribution to seem realistic.
 It’s crucial, however, to recognize the importance of saving as much as you can for retirement as early as you can.